JRV7903/jrv7903.github.io/blog/GSoC2025/index.md

 ### Community Impact

 The ISPC backend significantly lowers the barrier to entry for high-performance neural network simulations.
-Researchers without access to specialized GPU hardware can now achieve reasonable performance for medium-scale simulations.
+Researchers without access to specialized GPU hardware can now achieve considerable performance jumps for medium-scale simulations.
 This democratization of computational neuroscience tools aligns with GeNN's mission to make neural network simulation accessible to a broader research community.

-### Technical Contributions

-The project contributes several technical innovations to the GeNN ecosystem:
-- Efficient SIMD programming patterns for neural network computations
-- Optimized memory layouts for vectorized operations
-- Cross-platform SIMD deployment strategies
-- Integration patterns for ISPC within existing C++ codebases

 The successful completion of this project establishes a foundation for future developments in CPU-based neural network acceleration and demonstrates the viability of SIMD programming for computational neuroscience applications.